lmdbjava/benchmarks/results/20160630/README.md

 ## Test 4: 1 Million X 100 Byte Values
-Now that appropriate settings have been verified, this is the first test of all libraries.
+Now that appropriate settings have been verified, this is the first test of all implementations.
 In all of these benchmarks we are inserting 1 million entries.
-The vertical (y) axis uses a log scale given the major performance differences between the fastest and slowest libraries.
+The vertical (y) axis uses a log scale given the major performance differences between the fastest and slowest implementations.

 In the benchmarks below, Chroncile Map is only benchmarked for the `readKey` and `write` workloads.
 This is because Chroncile Map does not provide an ordered key